-Motivation Tune-Up What's one goal or area of your life when you're experiencing resistance?
-What motivation concept or strategy covered today resonates with you in relation to this goal or area of your life?
-How can you apply it?
+Motivation Tune-Up Choose a goal or action that you're currently experiencing resistance with.
+What do you think is influencing this resistance? j.
+What options do you have to improve this resistance?
+What motivation strategy covered today resonates with you in relation to this goal or action?
+Ho you apply it? ow can